tejasvi/deepFWI/Code_Structure_Overview.md

 ## Overview of Code Structure
 [src/train.py](src/train.py) is a general-purpose training script.
 It works for variable length of input and prediction (with option `-in-days` and `-out-days`): Since there are four variables in FWI input, there are 4x number of input channels for each input day.
+Optionally the additional input, surface soil-moisture can be used as well.

 [src/test.py](src/test.py) is a general-purpose test script.
 Once you have trained your model with `train.py`, you can use this script to test the model.
 It will load a saved model from `-checkpoint-file` and print and save the results to `logs` directory.